Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 * For JSON output, use the `--json` flag.

-  {{site.s3.permissions.commandOutput}} The command returns a single JSON object that contains the combined responses from calls to the `/v1/s3/access-keys/` Qumulo REST API endpoint.
+  {{site.exampleOutput}} The command returns a single JSON object that contains the combined responses from calls to the `/v1/s3/access-keys/` Qumulo REST API endpoint.

 {{listAccessKeysResponse}}